AladdinOmar61/project-1/readme.md

-----BETCH: Choose Between a Matching or Betting Card Game!---- Page opens to a screen which asks you which two card games you want to play: matching or higher-or-lower?
+----BETCH: Choose Between a Matching or Betting Card Game! ("BETCH-a can't beat both games first try!")---- Page opens to a screen which asks you which two card games you want to play: matching or higher-or-lower?

 --MATCHING GAME--